CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 - CA-25G-S (Short cable) - Requires Base-R FEC - Achievable cable length of at least 3m.  dB loss less or equal to 16.48.
 Expected BER of 10<sup>-8</sup> or better without Base-R FEC enabled.
 - CA-25G-N (No FEC) - Does not require FEC - Achievable cable length of at least 3m.  dB loss less or equal to 12.98.
 Expected BER 10<sup>-12</sup> or better with no FEC enabled.

-The IEEE classification is based on various dB loss measurements and minimum achievable cable length.
+The IEEE classification specifies various dB loss measurements and minimum achievable cable length.
 You can build longer and shorter cables if they comply to the dB loss and BER requirements.

-If a cable is manufactured to CA-25G-S classification and FEC is not enabled, the BER might be unacceptable in a production network.
+If a cable has a CA-25G-S classification and FEC is not on, the BER might be unacceptable in a production network.
 It is important to set the FEC according to the cable class (or better) to have acceptable bit error rates.
 See
 {{<link url="#determine-cable-class-of-100g-and-25g-dacs" text="Determining Cable Class">}} below.

-You can check bit errors using `cl-netstat` (`RX_ERR` column) or `ethtool -S` (`HwIfInErrors` counter) after a large amount of traffic has passed through the link.
+You can check bit errors using `cl-netstat` (`RX_ERR` column) or `ethtool -S` (`HwIfInErrors` counter) after a large amount of traffic passes through the link.
 A non-zero value indicates bit errors.
 Expect error packets to be zero or extremely low compared to good packets.
 If a cable has an unacceptable rate of errors with FEC enabled, replace the cable.

 For **25G, 4x25G Breakout, and 100G Fiber modules and AOCs**, there is no classification of 25G cable types for dB loss, BER or length.
-FEC is recommended but might not be required if the BER is low enough.
+Use FEC if the BER is low enough.

 ### Cable Class of 100G and 25G DACs

 You can determine the cable class for 100G and 25G DACs from the Extended Specification Compliance Code field (SFP28: 0Ah, byte 35, QSFP28: Page 0, byte 192) in the cable EEPROM programming.

 For 100G DACs, most manufacturers use the 0x0Bh *100GBASE-CR4 or 25GBASE-CR CA-L* value (the 100G DAC specification predates the IEEE 802.3by 25G DAC specification).
-RS FEC is the expected setting for 100G DAC but might not be required with shorter or better cables.
+Use RS FEC for 100G DAC; shorter or better cables might not need this setting.

 {{%notice note%}}
 A manufacturer's EEPROM setting might not match the dB loss on a cable or the actual bit error rates that a particular cable introduces.
 Use the designation as a guide, but set FEC according to the bit error rate tolerance in the design criteria for the network.
 For most applications, the highest mutual FEC ability of both end devices is the best choice.